It's a question that consumers have faced for decades: Is it better to use a credit card or pay with cash?

 Use cash for purchases at small businesses

-Your local mom-and-pop shop may thank you for using cash.
+Your local mom-and-pop shop may appreciate you using cash.
 It can help them avoid extra fees on their end associated with customers using credit cards.

 Additionally, you can use cash to tip at small businesses and make it less of a hassle for the employee to get that money at the end of their shift.